avierstr/amplicon_sorter/README.md

 ### Options:

-`-i, --input`: Input file in fastq format
+`-i, --input`: Input file in fastq or fasta format (auto-detect).
+Make sure the inputfile is named as .fasta or .fastq because it replaces the extension in parts of the script.

 `-min, --minlength`: Minimum readlenght to process.
 Default=300